PranavAgg98/ChatBot/README.md

 ~~~
 In  /templates/bot.html the url has to be replaced by ngrok url generated

+Run mongo server as well as server from api folder.

 ### Flask app Setup

 The flask server is run: